-The Future Stars and Neptune scholar programs are designed to increase students’ appreciation for math and science, through hands on projects that demonstrate the fun and challenging side of these subjects.
-Technical workshops in STEM are administered by staff or partners, so that scholars can gain deep insight and exposure to these careers and opportunities.
-Jupiter and Saturn scholars participate in more leadership and career readiness activities, as well as research projects to prepare them for the rigor of the STEM undergraduate curriculum.
-Through the YMWIC Credo memorized, each scholar is reminded about accountability and the importance of giving back.
+The Future Stars and Neptune Scholar Programs are designed to increase students’ appreciation for math and science, through hands-on projects that demonstrate the fun and challenging side of these subjects.
+Technical workshops in STEM are administered by staff or partners so that scholars can gain a deeper insight and exposure to these careers and opportunities.
+Jupiter and Saturn scholars participate in more leadership, college, and career-readiness activities, as well as research projects to prepare them for the rigor of the STEM undergraduate curriculum.
+By embracing the YMWIC Credo, each scholar is reminded about accountability and the importance of giving back.

-YMWIC has five chapters in the Philadelphia area, including our newest chapter at the Collegium Charter School.
+YMWIC has five chapters in the Philadelphia suburbs, including our newest chapter at the Collegium Charter School in Exton, Pennsylvania.
 Through a U.S. Department of Education TRIO Upward Bound grant for first-generation, low-income and at-risk students, the Coatesville Chapter will reach even more students.
-To date, YMWIC is serving a total of 150 scholars and 23 alum, all of whom are continuing their studies or pursuing a career in a STEM field.
-During the summers, YMWIC serves an additional 225 students in grades 1st through 12th with an emphasis in STEM.
+To date, YMWIC is serving a total of 200 scholars and 38 alum, all of whom are earning their undergraduate degrees, continuing post-graduate studies or pursuing a professional career after graduating from college.
+We are proud to report that most of our college graduates are enjoying success in a STEM career.
+During the summer, YMWIC serves an additional 245 students in grades 1st through 12th with an emphasis in STEM.

 The efforts of Richard and the services from YMWIC have given many families hope through knowing that college and these careers are within reach for their children.
 The community model is implemented through partnerships with corporations, universities and other non-profit and community organizations.
 These partners participate in all levels of the program.
-The goal for this community-based model is to implement it in all of the low-performing school districts in our country.
-This accomplishment will make a significant impact on the achievement gap among African American and Latino youth in math and science, increase the number of women in STEM, and improve economic development through these youth as they are in position to secure higher-paying jobs in their communities.
+The goal for this community-based model is to implement it in all school districts in our country with significant numbers of underperforming students.
+This accomplishment will make a significant impact on the achievement gap among African American and Latino youth in math and science, increase the number of women in STEM, and improve economic development through these youth as they are positioned to secure higher-paying jobs in their communities.